2022 FIFA World Cup: What to Know About USMNT's Group B Opponents

-What to know about USMNT’s Group B opponents originally appeared on NBC Sports Washington
+What to know about USMNT’s Group B opponents originally appeared on NBC Sports Chicago

 Group B in the 2022 FIFA World Cup is now set following Wales’ 1-0 victory over Ukraine in their playoff final.